 will convert each input file given on the

 command line to the corresponding C output file.
-If an input file
+Input files

-But the output file name can be overridden using the
+The output file name can also be overridden using the

 accepts the following command-line